 The CGC has established an Alumni Round Table consisting of distinguished alumni who meet monthly to participate in the CGC strategic planning processes.
 They provide information on alumni needs, contact to alumni in the community, and, because of their positions in the community, a business perspective for planning.
+The Graduate Student Satisfaction Survey administered annually also yields valuable results.
 The CGC Student Government Association is very active and provides valuable insights to student interests and needs.